hfour/nestjs-json-rpc/README.md

 # nestjs-json-rpc

-A JSONRPC implementation for NestJS
+A JSONRPC microservice strategy implementation for NestJS

 ## Install